Table of Contents

 Famous personalities of India | Which are the top 10?

 For many among us, the term “Famous personalities of India” brings to mind renowned figures like Mahatma Gandhi and Sardar Vallabhbhai Patel.
-While these two luminaries are monuments to the country’s independence struggle, there are a great many other Indians who have made tremendous contributions to the fields of politics, culture, entertainment, literature and much more.
+While these two luminaries are monuments to the country’s independence struggle, there are many other Indians who have made tremendous contributions to the fields of politics, culture, entertainment, literature, and much more.

 1. Mahatma Gandhi

 The Indian independence movement was spearheaded by Mahatma Gandhi.
-He is regarded by many as one of history’s greatest leaders and was instrumental in guiding India toward freedom from British domination.
+He is regarded by many as one of history’s most prolific leaders and was instrumental in guiding India toward freedom from British domination.

 Mohandas Karamchand Gandhi was born on October 2, 1869, in Porbandar, India.
 A nearby princely state’s minister served as his father.
 He completed his legal studies at University College London when he was a young man, working as an advocate in Bombay with some measure of success before coming home to resume his legal career.